-The primary efficacy outcome occurred at a rate of 3.0 per 100 patient-years in the LAA closure group compared to 4.9 per 100 patient-years in the warfarin group (rate ratio [RR]: 0.62; 95% credible interval [CrI]: 0.35-1.25).
+The primary efficacy outcome occurred at a rate of 3.0 per 100 patient years in the LAA closure group compared with 4.9 per 100 patient years in the warfarin group (rate ratio [RR], 0.62; 95% credible interval [CrI], 0.35 to 1.25).
 Based on these outcomes, the probability of noninferiority was greater than 99.9%.
 For the individual components of the primary outcome, cardiovascular/unexplained death and hemorrhagic stroke were higher in the warfarin group.
-In contrast, ischemic stroke was higher in the LAA closure group at 2.2 per 100 patient-years compared to 1.6 per 100 patient-years in the warfarin group (RR: 1.34; 95% CrI: 0.60-4.29).
+In contrast, ischemic stroke was higher in the LAA closure group at 2.2 per 100 patient years compared with 1.6 per 100 patient years in the warfarin group (RR=1.34; 95% Crl, 0.60 to 4.29).

-The primary safety outcome occurred more commonly in the LAA closure group, at a rate of 7.4 per 100 patient-years compared to 4.4 per 100 patient-years in the warfarin group (RR: 1.69; 95% CrI: 1.01-3.19).
+The primary safety outcome occurred more commonly in the LAA closure group, at a rate of 7.4 per 100 patient years compared with 4.4 per 100 patient years in the warfarin group (RR=1.69; 95% CrI, 1.01 to 3.19).
 The excess in adverse event rates for the LAA closure group were primarily the result of early adverse events associated with placement of the device.
 The most frequent type of complication related to LAA closure device placement was pericardial effusion requiring intervention, which occurred in 4.8% of patients (22/463).

-Massumi et al. (14) reported on 21 patients with atrial fibrillation and contraindications to anticoagulation.
+Massumi et al(18) reported on 21 patients with AF and contraindications to anticoagulation.
 A total of 20/21 patients had successful atrial closure, which was documented by echocardiography to be intact at a mean follow-up of 96 days.
-No patients had a stroke during a mean follow-up of approximately one year.
-There were complications reported in 5/21 patients.
+No patients had a stroke during a mean follow-up of approximately 1 year.
+There were complications reported in 5 of 21 patients.
 One patient had right ventricular perforation and tamponade requiring surgical intervention.
 One patient developed pleuro-peridicarditis that required multiple drainage procedures.
 Three additional patients developed pericarditis within 30 days of the procedure.

 Amplatzer® Cardiac Plug device

 The available evidence on use of the Amplatzer device for left atrial occlusion consists of a number of case series.
-The largest series identified was by Nietlispach et al., (15) which included 152 patients from a single institution in Europe.
+The largest series identified was by Nietlispach et al, (19) which included 152 patients from a single institution in Europe.
 Short-term complications occurred in 9.8% (15/152).
-Longer-term adverse outcomes occurred in 7% of patients, including 2 strokes, 1 peripheral embolization, and 4 episodes of major bleeding.
+Longer term adverse outcomes occurred in 7% of patients, including 2 strokes, 1 peripheral embolization, and 4 episodes of major bleeding.
 Device embolization occurred in 4.6% (7/152) of patients.

 Ongoing clinical trials

 There are currently a number of additional ongoing clinical trials of LAA closure devices.
-(21) Of studies listed online at ClinicalTrials.gov, there are at least 4 randomized, controlled trials listed:
+(33) Of studies listed online at ClinicalTrials.gov, there are at least 4 RCTs listed as of February 2014:

 - NCT01628068.
 ELIGIBLE (Efficacy of Left atrIal Appendage Closure After GastroIntestinal Bleeding) study.
-This is a study of 120 patients with a history of GI bleed randomized to left atrial occlusion or usual care with anticoagulation.
-Expected completion date is July 2014.
+This study randomizes patients with a history of GI bleed with nonvalvular to left atrial occlusion with the Amplatzer device or usual care with anticoagulation.
+Enrollment is planned for 120 subjects; the expected completion date is July 2014.

 - NCT01118299.
 AMPLATZER Cardiac Plug Clinical Trial.
-This trial randomizes 3,000 patients with atrial fibrillation to left atrial occlusion with the Amplatzer® cardiac plug versus optimal medical care.
+This trial randomizes 3000 patients with AF to left atrial occlusion with the Amplatzer® cardiac plug versus optimal medical care.
 Estimated completion date is June 2017.